 The Lysefjord is located in Ryfylke, near Haugesund and Stavanger and is known for Preikestolen (the Pulpit Rock) and Kjerag.

 Preikestolen, the most famous tourist attraction in Ryfylke, towers an impressive 604 metres over the Lysefjord.
-This flat mountain plateau, approximately 600 square metres was most likely formed with the melting frost 10,000 years ago.
+This flat mountain plateau, approximately 600 square metres was most likely formed by the melting ice 10,000 years ago.

 While Preikestolen is a wonderful hike with an amazing view, if you are after something more special, and something more challenging, you need to look at Kjerag.
 At 1,084 metres above the fjord, Kjerag towers above the other peaks along the Lysefjord.
-Huglely popular amongst the fittest hikers, it is possible to get there in less than 2 hours, even when carrying a 50lbs backpack.
-And from the plateau, it is even possible to continue the hike onto Blåfjellenden, for example.
+Huglely popular amongst the fittest hikers, it is possible to get there in less than 2 hours, even when carrying a heavy backpack.
+And from the plateau it is even possible to extend the hike onto Blåfjellenden, for example.